Miele canister vacuum cleaner

 Suction power is the driving force that lifts and traps dust, crumbs, and pet hair as you move the vacuum across different surfaces.
 When exploring Miele vacuum cleaners, you will see that high levels of cleaning performance are always achieved through the right balance of efficient motors, sealed floorheads, and streamlined airflow.

-Visitors to our Miele Experience Centres often compare new models against legacy vacuums with higher wattages; in practice, modern Miele vacuums continue to offer extraordinary cleaning results thanks to advanced motor technology and carefully engineered airways.
+Visitors to our Miele Experience Centers often compare new models against legacy vacuums with higher wattages; in practice, modern Miele vacuums continue to offer extraordinary cleaning results thanks to advanced motor technology and carefully engineered airways.

 Image of Miele vacuum cleaners